-153 Information on prescriptions issued or dispensed up to a child's 10th birthday (or 31st December 2015) was available by linking to local prescription databases, see Supplemental Table S1.
-Data on prescriptions were until 31st December 2015.
+Information on prescriptions issued or dispensed up to a child's 10th birthday (or 31st December 2015) was available by linking to local prescription databases, see Supplemental Table S1.
+Data on prescriptions were included from 1st January 2000 (or the first birth year with linked medication data available for each registry) until 31st December 2015.
 This allowed at least one year of follow-up information for each child.
-Two registries birth to 5 years (Valencian Region).
-The remaining three registries had information on at least some children
+Two registries followed-up children from birth to 7 years (Emilia Romagna, and Tuscany) and one followed-up children from birth to 5 years (Valencian Region).
+The remaining three registries had information on at least some children from birth to 9 years of age.